Finding Your Purpose: Leadership, Public Policy, What Matters and Why

 Rushil Shukla '20

-Rushil Shukla '20 is a junior from Illinois studying history, economics, and government.
+Rushil Shukla '20 is a junior from Illinois.
 He participated in the Rockefeller Center’s Management and Leadership Development Program during the spring of his sophomore year.
 On campus, he founded and served as President of the Dartmouth Emerging Markets Group, was Editor-in-Chief of the Dartmouth Business Review, and is President of the Dartmouth Philosophy Society.
 He tutors economics and statistics and is a James O. Freedman Presidential Scholar at the Tuck School of Business.
 He is also an active member of the Green Key Society, an honor society dedicated to service to Dartmouth.
 Off campus, he has interned for the United States House of Representatives and served as Head of Finance for College Pulse, a start-up that recently closed a seed founding round after a summer at Y Combinator.
 He has also worked at a New York-based hedge fund and a Hanover-based private investment firm.
 He will be working in Citigroup’s investment banking division this summer in New York and hopes to pursue a career in investment banking after graduation.